microsoft/live-share/docs/reference/linux.md

 - gettext
 - apt-transport-https

-> **Critical Debian Note:** Be sure you **do not have both libssl1.0.0 and libssl1.0.2 installed**.
-Use `sudo apt remove libssl1.0.0` to remove the older version if it is installed in addition to 1.0.2.
-(You can also opt to remove 1.0.2 if you prefer.)
+> **Critical Note:** Be sure you do **not** have both **libssl1.0.0 and libssl1.0.2 installed** or the Live Share agent may crash.
+Use `sudo apt remove libssl1.0.0` to remove the older version if both are installed.
 See [here](https://github.com/dotnet/core/issues/973) for additional information on this .NET Core bug.

 In addition, the following are libraries **Live Share itself depends on** that may be missing in some instances (e.g. distributions not using Gnome):